stefanseibel/personal-finance-planner/README.md

 # Personal Finance Planner

 ### Project
-My Personal Finance Planner is a Web-App (other Platforms might follow in the future) to manage one's monthly budget, track wealth and plan for the future!
+My Personal Finance Planner is a Web-App (other Platforms might follow in the future) to track one's financial assets such as stocks or ETF

 ### Technologies
 At whole: "**SERN** Stack" (SQL/Express.js/React.js/Node.js)

- - **Frontend**: React.js, Typescript, Material Design
+ - **Frontend**: React.js, Javascript, Ant Design
  - **Backend**: Node.js, Express.js, Javascript
  - **Database**: SQL, MySQL

+Details on the implementations are in the respective folder

 ### Git

 Each Commit must start with "*type*/*project*/*part*"